Des Hasler: Playing career

+Des Hasler was twice selected to go on a Kangaroo Tour of Great Britain and France, in 1986 and 1990, respectively.
+Taken over as the No.2 halfback behind tour vice-captain Peter Sterling in 1986, a broken thumb in the first half of his first game in England against Hull Kingston Rovers at Craven Park would interrupt his tour and see him miss an entire month, playing only eight games on tour and no tests other than against Papua New Guinea before the team flew on to England.
+In 1990 he was largely Bob Fulton's utility player with Hasler not only selected on the bench for all three Ashes series tests against Great Britain (though no bench players were used in the 2nd test at Old Trafford), but he played a variety of positions on the tour including lock, halfback and even out on the wing.

 After the 1993 season, Hasler spent the off-season playing for Hull F.C. in the English Rugby League Premiership.
 He later returned to the Manly club for the 1995 and 1996 ARL seasons.
 Hasler had a new role for the season playing mostly at hooker.
 Although starting the 1996 season as the teams hooker, the signing of 1994 Kangaroo tour hooker Jim Serdaris saw Hasler play most of the season from the bench for the Manly Warringah side.
 The team had another great year, winning their second straight minor premiership before going on to defeat St. George 20–8 in the grand final at the Sydney Football Stadium, giving Hasler his second and last premiership win as a player.

 After 257 games for the Manly club over 12 seasons, Manly did not offer Hasler a contract beyond 1996.
 Feeling he still had something to offer Hasler then signed with the Western Suburbs Magpies for the 1997 season.
 He played 21 games for Western Suburbs alternating between halfback, lock, hooker and the bench, before retiring at the end of the season.